 Visit Dr. Bhau Daji Lad Museum

 As the oldest museum in the city of Mumbai, the museum has seen many avatars.
 Beginning as Central Museum of Natural History, Economy, Geology, Industry, and Arts in 1855, it was formally opened as Victoria and Albert Museum in 1872.
 It went by that name till 1975 when it was renamed.
 And dedicated to one of the key persons involved in bringing up this museum – Dr. Bhau Daji Lad.
 By doing so the city brought focus to its first Indian Sheriff.
 Someone who wore multiple hats of a philanthropist, historian, physician, surgeon and served as secretary of the Museum Committee when it was first instituted.

 My uncle told me a few stories of the incredible work that Dr. Lad did for the poor in the city.
 The museum owes its current avatar to the restoration by INTACH.
-I am curious to know if this is their best restoration work till date.
+I am curious to know if this is their best restoration work to date.

 The building interiors itself is stunning.
 Impeccably maintained old buildings are so charming, even when it is just a big hall with two floors and a few rooms around.
 The flooring with imported tiles has stories in it; the railing of the staircase still bears the signs of the days of Victoria Albert.
 The busts of founders and contributors stand in the middle of the hall.
 One of the rooms had a library and again one of the most beautiful I have seen.
 Another room was hosting an exhibition.

 Gems of Museum